Receiving a diagnosis of an autoimmune disease can be overwhelming. There is so much information to take in.

 It is common for those who have a chronic illness like fibromyalgia and autoimmune arthritis to battle both depression and anxiety.

-They need to know that their doctors recognize that the depression and anxiety that follows a diagnosis is normal and won’t be used against them.
+Patients need to know that their doctors recognize that the depression and anxiety that follow a diagnosis are normal and won’t be used against them.

 There are many reasons patients will not discuss feelings of depression or anxiety.
 They fear that their doctors will turn the tables and blame their chronic pain on those feelings.
 This has happened to me.

 Depression and anxiety do not cause arthritis!
-But poorly managed #chronicpain may cause depression and anxiety!Tweet
+But poorly managed chronic pain may cause depression and anxiety!~Cynthia Covert, The Disabled Diva

 What could help a newly diagnosed patient?

 - A pamphlet or similar resource outlining the stages of grief and how they relate to losing the life they had.

 - Most importantly, patients need to know that thoughts of suicide are possible and that they need to reach out for help if they are experiencing any.
 If you are currently experiencing thoughts of suicide, please contact the National Suicide Prevention Hotline at 1-800-273-8255 or click here to chat with someone online now.